-I love cooking rice in my electric pressure cooker.
+I love cooking brown rice in my electric pressure cooker.
 It’s set it and forget it easy.
 It cooks in half the time and you just throw the rice, water and a little salt in the pot, lock the lid in place, set the cook time and press start.
 When the timer beeps, you turn off the pressure cooker and wait for the pressure to naturally release.

 When you open the lid all the water will be absorbed and you’ll have perfectly cooked, slightly sticky rice.
 Similar to rice cooked in a rice cooker or from an Asian restaurant.